lmullen/lincolnmullen.com/content/software.md

 slug: /code/
 ---

+## R packages

-The following software packages are actively maintained and, as appropriate, peer-reviewed and accompanied by a published paper about the software.
-If you are interested in the code I've written to perform various analyses, those repositories are listed with the associated [publications or projects](/publications/).
+The following software packages for the [R programming language](https://www.r-project.org) are actively maintained and, as appropriate, peer-reviewed and accompanied by a published paper about the software.

 #### tokenizers: Fast, consistent tokenization of natural language text